This is the most comprehensive dieting guide for getting ripped that you’ll find anywhere.

-There are plenty of diet guides on how to improve body composition, from textbooks to online video tutorials, you can really choose whichever you like.
+There are plenty of dieting guides on how to get ripped out there, from textbooks to online video tutorials, you can really choose whichever you like.

-But, I’ve felt that something was missing – a free guide that really goes in-depth and breaks the information down into actionable pieces and in the correct order of importance.
+But, I felt that something was missing – a free guide that really goes in-depth and breaks the information down into actionable pieces and in the correct order of importance.

-The Complete Dieting Guide for Improving Body Composition closes that gap.
+How To Diet To Get Ripped: The Complete Guide closes that gap.

 Who This Guide Is For

 I wrote this dieting guide for physique/bodybuilding competitors, fitness enthusiasts and every day gym goers looking to step up their game and achieve a better body composition – meaning more muscle and less fat, or simply put; to get ripped!

-In this guide, you’ll learn everything from measuring your body composition, counting calories and macros, to nutrient timing and which supplements can be useful, whether your goal is cutting, bulking or maintaining weight.
+In this guide, you’ll learn everything from counting calories and macros, to nutrient timing and which supplements can be useful, whether your goal is cutting, bulking or maintaining weight.

 You’ll also learn how to stay healthy while also being able to enjoy yourself as much as possible while working towards your ultimate physique goals.

-The guide will be set up in the order of most important to least important when it comes to improving body composition.
+The guide will be set up in the order of most important to least important when it comes to building a ripped physique.

 Why the Pyramid?

-Through the guide, I’ll use the famous nutrition pyramid created by Eric Helms to demonstrate how to set up your diet.
+Through the guide I’ll use the famous nutrition pyramid created by Eric Helms to better illustrate how to set up a successful diet.

-The pyramid is almost exclusively based on science and is, therefore, a highly reliable source.
+The pyramid is exclusively based on science and is, therefore, a highly reliable source.
 And it displays through hierarchy what’s most important when it comes to getting a ripped body.